-Every coffee table at some time has witnessed the discussion of professional preferences– whether to choose a private sector or a public sector.
+Every coffee table at some time has witnessed the discussion of professional preferences– whether to choose a Public Sector Vs Private Sector.
 When we walk the path of our career-related choices, we tend to look out for many concerns like the payout, the working hours, the office environment, and so on.
 It is justified too as we have to spend a vast amount of time in our workplaces.

 But the debate still continues as to what is the best sector and where we must heed after completing our education.
 Though it is quite a common thinking that prevails amongst our society that a government job serves you right, the scenario has changed over the past few years as the private sectors are also blooming at large with each passing day.